django-cms/django-cms/docs/how_to/custom_plugins.rst

 It's like magic, but quicker.

-Unless you're lucky enough to discover that your needs can be met by the built-in plugins, or by the many available 3rd-party plugins, you'll have to write your own custom CMS Plugin.
+Unless you're lucky enough to discover that your needs can be met by the built-in plugins, or by the many available third-party plugins, you'll have to write your own custom CMS Plugin.
 Don't worry though - writing a CMS Plugin is rather simple.